AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish.md

 ![The next time the same object is requested, assets load from the local browser cache](../../assets/configuration/varnish-apache-second-visit.png)

 Note the difference in response time between the first and second request.
-Again, static assets have a 200 (OK) response code because they're delivered from local cache for the first time.
+Again, static assets have a 200 (OK) response code because they are delivered from local cache for the first time.

 ## How Magento uses Etag